Hire Backend Developers in Latin America

 Why US Companies Hire Backend Developers from Latin America Through NBS

 Timezone alignment makes the model operationally viable.
 Colombia runs UTC-5, giving East Coast teams a full 8-hour workday overlap.
-Argentina and Brazil run UTC-3 — 6 to 7 hours of overlap, enough for daily standups, incident response, and synchronous code review.
+Argentina and Brazil run UTC-3, with 6 to 7 hours of overlap, enough for daily standups, incident response, and synchronous code review.
 Teams that maintain full workday overlap ship 40%–60% faster than those managing double-digit timezone gaps.

-Explore other engineering roles NBS places across the region: IT Specialists in Latin America.
+Explore adjacent role categories NBS places across the region: IT Specialists in Latin America.

 NBS Hiring Process for Backend Developers